Objections are a good sign.

 We focus on [buyer] with [product].

-Now live with [Logo]; expansion path in motion.
+Now live with [Logo], expansion path is in motion.

 2) TAM “too small”

-We start with [wedge buyer/workflow] where spend is clear.
+We start with [wedge workflow] where spend is clear.

-Wedge is [segment]; land → expand to [adjacent segments].
+Wedge is [segment]; land then expand to [adjacent segments].

 3) “Crowded space”